Your university degree will play a big part in helping you get a job; but it is possible to add more skills to your

 Why?
 It lets you build your own personal dashboard that you can customise with different columns that will help you in your job search, such as tweets which have mentioned you, the latest tweets from a certain company, or tweets which include specific phrases e.g. ‘Marketing Assistant London’.

 As well as using Twitter to search for specific companies and positions, you can use to it to boost your social media profile and market yourself to employers by demonstrating your enthusiasm for a certain sector.
+Check out other ways of successfully networking.

 Follow twitter accounts for key magazines/blogs/organisations of industries you’re interested in.
 For example, if you’re pursuing a career in HR, you might want to follow @hrmagazine or @CIPD.
 Try to comment on their tweets, answer questions and offer input, rather than simply retweeting.